 At the completion of the course, students receive a Diploma as an Ayurvedic Lifestyle Consultant.
-This qualification is from the Australian Government accredited Health Training Package and is Austudy and CRICOS approved.
+This qualification is from the Australian Government accredited Health Training Package and is CRICOS approved.

 This diploma qualifies you to empower your clients to achieve optimum health and well-being through Ayurveda.
 You will be a qualified Ayurvedic Clinical and Lifestyle Consultant, providing optimum wellness, nutritional advice and relaxation massage